jayveeballesteros/4k-ordering-android-app/README.md

 Android app for 4k Milktea and Snacks Shop with material design pattern using MySQL and PHP.
 All crud operation using volley library.

-User can browse Menu
-User can buy product
-User can rate the product and give feedback.
+User can browse Menu, buy product and can rate the product and give feedback after a successful purchase.